White Paper |

 Public Cloud and Our Industries

-Agio is proud to work with financial, healthcare and PCI organizations because we understand each of these industries has heightened technology and cybersecurity needs.
+Agio is proud to work with financial and healthcare organizations because we understand each of these industries has heightened technology and cybersecurity needs.
 Research shows that each of these groups would benefit from switching to a public cloud-based infrastructure.

 Financial Services Industry